Conservation Partnerships

 -

 Farmers and ranchers are vital to our way of life and heritage in Texas.
 The state relies on the multibillion-dollar agriculture industry not only for economic success, but also for the conservation of our iconic landscapes and watersheds by preventing development—but the two are not mutually exclusive.
 Agriculture and conservation don’t have to be pitted against one another.
-In Texas, we can protect water for people and nature alike by working with landowners, decision-makers and partners across the Lone Star State.
+In Texas, we can protect working lands and water by collaborating with landowners, decision-makers and partners on management strategies that benefit people and nature alike.

-For decades, TNC has worked closely with this dedicated group of Texans to implement and promote agricultural practices that support healthy lands and waters through science-driven strategies.
 Many heritage ranchers already drive scalable solutions to environmental challenges through improved management and production practices, protecting the lands and waters they depend upon and love.
-To further address increasing demands for food and water, we’re developing statewide partnerships that build on the knowledge of local experts and model how sustainable agricultural practices can successfully meet Texas’ most pressing needs.
+To further address increasing demands for food and water, TNC works with partners across the state that build on the knowledge of local experts and model how sustainable agricultural practices can successfully meet Texas’ most pressing needs.

 Together, we can conserve water and other key natural resources in Texas by making agriculture more efficient, productive and economically sustainable in key parts of the state.